Condottieri-class cruiser

-The Condottieri class was a sequence of five different light cruiser classes of the Regia Marina (Italian Navy), although these classes show a clear line of evolution.
+The Condottieri class was a sequence of five light cruiser classes of the Regia Marina (Italian Navy), although these classes show a clear line of evolution.
 They were built before World War II to gain predominance in the Mediterranean Sea.
 The ships were named after condottieri (military commanders) of Italian history.

 Each class is known after the first ship of the group: